Premios TVyNovelas

 The Premios TVyNovelas are presented annually by Televisa and the magazine TVyNovelas to honor the best Mexican television productions, including telenovelas.
 Instituted in 1983, the award ceremony rotates between Mexico City and Acapulco.
 The ceremony is broadcast through Canal de las Estrellas in Mexico and Latin America, and Univision in the United States.
 For the first time in its 30-year history, Canal de las Estrellas and Univision had broadcast Premios TVyNovelas simultaneously on April 28, 2013.

+The awards show has been on an indefinite hiatus since the 2020 edition.